pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 `BGOAMVOEIATSIRLNGTTNEOGRERGXNTEAIFCECAIEOALEKFNR5LWEFCHDEEAEEE7NMDRXX5`

 Solving level two gave us the clue: `7 WIDTH X 5 DEPTH`.
-This is familiar to using transposition cipher.
+This clue suggests a dimension.
+Transposition ciphers are based on organising the text in a grid/matrix of a certain dimension.
 In transposition cipher, the decryption process is performed by organising the decrypted text in a grid.

-Consider the following example where the key `(4 x 5)` indicates that we must write down `5` columns starting a new column after every `4` letters.
-Then go through each row of the grid to get the plain text.
+Consider the following example where the key `(4 x 5)` indicates that we must write `5` columns starting a new column after every `4` letters.
+Then, sequentially go through each row of the grid to get the plain text.

 ```